santiago-a-serrano/robust_physics_constrained_nn/README.md

     * A1 with and without gradient regulatization.
     * A2 with and without gradient regularization.
 (See paper for A1 and A2 definitions).
+    * The trained models can be specified by changing the default values of the ``trained_models`` variable.
+Some other parameters (that won't have to be modified in most cases) can be modified as needed in the first lines of the ``main`` function.
 * ``nn_vs_gp_vs_sindy.py`` compares the accumulated error of SINDy, GPSINDy, and four chosen trained models.
+    * The trained models can be specified by changing the default values of the ``trained_models`` variable.
+The optimized hyperparameters for the Gaussian Process regression must be specified in ``optimized_hyperparams``.
+The paths of the data to train SINDy and GPSINDy with can be specified in ``sindy_train_paths``.
+Some other parameters (that won't have to be modified in most cases) can be modified as needed in the first lines of the ``main`` function.
 * ``nn_vs_gradregnn.py`` compares the accumulated error of four chosen trained models.
+    * The trained models can be specified by changing the default values of the ``trained_models`` variable.
+Some other parameters (that won't have to be modified in most cases) can be modified as needed in the first lines of the ``main`` function.
 * ``no_gpr_vs_gpr.py`` compares the accumulated error of a basic neural network and that network but with Gaussian Process regression.
+    * The trained models can be specified by changing the default values of the ``trained_models`` variable.
+Some other parameters (that won't have to be modified in most cases) can be modified as needed in the first lines of the ``main`` function.
 * ``sindy_vs_gpsindy.py`` compares the accumulated error of SINDy and GPSINDy for the specified noise level.
+    * Most important parameters will be asked as input in the terminal as the script runs.
+Some other parameters (that won't have to be modified in most cases) can be modified as needed in the first lines of the ``main`` function.

 ### Adversarial noise generation
 ``adversarial_noise_finder.py`` generates the adversarial noise that can be later specified in ``dataset_gen.yaml``.